Enacted and Ratified on: 24 November 2019

 - If any individual has a complaint made about them, the Executive Committee and Equality and Wellbeing Officer will explain to them the substance of the matter (while maintaining the confidentiality or safety of the complainant) and the details of any disciplinary procedures that may apply.

-- For more details, consult the full version of the Complaints Procedure on the policy document in our EUSA Society Profile.
+- For more details, consult the full version of the Complaints Procedure on the policy document.

 The Equality and Wellbeing Officer can be emailed at geas.welfare [AT] gmail [DOT] com.